richardgaywood/paydata.org/content/sprawlrunners/deckers/wireless_world/everyday_augmented.md

 AR doesn't work like that, as it has no RAS override.
 The datajack has to try and pick out the impulses amongst a storm of unrelated sensory processing.
 For this reason, most control of devices via AR is done indirectly through holos (see below) instead of direct brain-computer interfacing as is typical in VR.

 One area where AR can directly read thoughts quite successfully is via a sort of text-to-speech service.
 As long as the user deliberately and clearly forms words in their mind, their inner monologue can be picked up by the datajack and sent to a commlink or other device.
 This is often used for text messaging or sending very simple commands, eg. to turn a smart device on/off or fire a smartgun.
+Compared to doing stuff in VR, it's glacially slow, though - only about the same speed as talking, perhaps a bit faster if the user has had a lot of practice.

+## Icons everywhere

+When you view the world in AR, your commlink or cyberdeck can overlay icons for any (and all) matrix icons in the local mesh onto your vision.
+This is rather overwhelming - the local mesh typically extends a few hundred metres or more, so can contain thousands of icons.
+So most people run filtering routines that hide most of them and only show ones deemed important.
+For example, in a crowded street, you might only show icons for commlinks for people you know, and hide the rest.

+The mesh networking routing protocols that keep the wireless matrix working tracks the approximate position and motion of all these devices, so it can predict when devices are about to go out of range of each other and have fallback routes prepared to keep traffic flowing.
+AR leverages this information to position icons in the user's sensorium in vaguely the correct place, relative to where the device is.

+When the user has line-of-sight to the device, this positioning is quite accurate; glance at a coffee machine in AR and you'll see its glowing matrix icon hovering just over it.
+When there's no line of sight, position accuracy drifts randomly, often by a few metres.
+If you are in a shopping mall and your friend is in the store a few doors down from you, you'll see an icon for their commlink, but it'll appear vague and fuzzed-out so you know it's only an approximate position.

 ## Holos

-For anything more complex than a on/off toggle, the primary type of interface in AR is an **Augmented Reality Object (ARO)** - often called "arrows" or "holos" in everyday language.
+For anything more complex than a on/off switch, the primary type of interface in AR is an **Augmented Reality Object (ARO)** - often called "arrows" or "holos" in everyday language.

 For a user with a datajack, holos are inserted directly into their sensorium.
 They typically appear as semi-translucent neon glowing screens and buttons, floating in space (hence the name "holo".)
 They can have sound elements, and usually have tactile elements too - holographic buttons and controls feel real when the user touches and presses them.